 Medical Costs in Ireland Summary

 Most expats are surprised to discover that you usually have to pay for healthcare in Ireland.
 They have a semi-universal system that is heavily subsidised by the taxpayer – and around a third of residents receive free healthcare at the point of service.
 This is reserved for the lowest income earners, so most expats will still have to pay.

 The average cost of a doctor’s visit is around $59, whilst a visit to accident and emergency will cost around $117.
 Prescription drugs are also paid for, but there’s a cap on the overall fee – currently $180 per month.
 Private health insurance, which covers all of this, comes to around $2260 per year.

 Want to make sure you’re insured from the day you arrive?
-SafetyWing offers a monthly healthcare plan which covers digital nomads, expats, and long-term travelers.
-We have been using it ourselves for a while now and find them to provide great value.
+SafetyWing offers a monthly health insurance plan which covers digital nomads, expats, and long-term travelers.
+I have been using it for a while now and find them to provide great value.

 Whether or not you need a visa depends on your country of origin.
 Citizens from EU/EEA countries have freedom of movement to and from Ireland.
 You’ll need to register with local authorities, but otherwise you’re free to stay (and work, study etc) as long as you want.
 Ireland is also the only EU country that enjoys freedom of movement with the UK thanks to the Common Travel Area.